 Growing up, I was always the scrawny, skinny weak kid.

 There was a reason I dressed up like superman every other day for the first six years of my life:

-Don’t you worry, a killer flat top, my height (5’2″ until I was 16), four years of braces, and two Acutane treatments made sure I still got the full adolescent experience 🙂
+When people tell me “must be nice to have been skinny growing up,” I explain that a killer flat top, my height (5’2″ until I was 16), four years of braces, and two Acutane treatments made sure I still got the full adolescent experience 🙂

 When I was cut from the high school basketball team (which I thought was the end of the world), I signed up for a gym membership to get big and strong.

 I spent the next six years training in a gym, reading every muscle and fitness magazine I could find, drinking protein shakes religiously…and had about 3 pounds of muscle gain to show for it.

 It turns out, I was doing it all wrong.

 Although I thought I had known it all (I had been training for 6 years in a gym!
-I read the muscle mags!), I still took the free sessions for the hell of it.
+I read the muscle mags!
+I was in good shape already!), I still took the free sessions for the hell of it.

-The trainer drastically simplified my workout and doubled the amount of food I was eating.
+The trainer drastically simplified my workout and DOUBLED the amount of food I was eating.

 In 30 days, I had put on 18 pounds (pictured below), increased the strength in ALL of my lifts, and felt more confident than I ever had before in my life.